ParkCityPusheen/FW-PROJECT/UNAMED AU STORY/CHAPTER 1.md

 Sloane retches dramatically.

+She didn't care that Avalynn broadcasted every crease and crevice on her body, she just didn't want any part of it.

 "I'd rather salute the flag, but thanks." she hisses.

 "Yeah," Avalynn groans, "no. Anyway, you really do need to like relax.
 You said it's only the beginning of the semester for you and you've got what, one exam and two projects already?"